Gontar384/CARSOLD_APP/README.md

 - Data flow is fully optimized;

 ### Security
-- Since it's SPA, session is completely stateless;
-- Uses JWT, being transferred in httpOnly cookie.
-Token renews every 5 minutes and is checked by filter on every request;
+- Since it's SPA (Single Page Application), it's completely stateless: no server-side sessions and no CSRF token is used;
+- JWT is stored in HttpOnly cookie to prevent XSS.
+Token is renewed every 5 minutes and user will be informed and logged out when it expires;
-- Has properly configured CORS;
+- CORS is properly configured, mitigating CSRF risks;
-- Passwords are hashed;
-- OAuth2: has success and failure handlers, also custom request repository, which creates Google's token for authorization process in httpOnly cookie, to keep app entirely stateless;
+- OAuth2 login is implemented with custom success and failure handlers, and a custom authorization request repository, which creates Google token, essential for Google authorization.
+It let application stay totally stateless even then.
+After OAuth2 authentication, JWT is still issued and stored in HttpOnly cookie;
-- When token expires, user will be informed and logged out;
+- Passwords are securely hashed;

 ### Request-Response flow
 - Follows REST standards;